remigerme/typst-polytechnique/CONTRIBUTING.md

 # Contributing to the package or template

 You can simply fork this repo and work on it on your own.
-Feel free to PR if this repo is still active !
+Feel free to PR if this repo is still active!

-If you plan to distribute your version of the package, please make sure you pay respect to both [Typst packages guidelines](https://github.com/typst/packages?tab=readme-ov-file#submission-guidelines) and [École polytechnique corporate identity](https://www.polytechnique.edu/presse/kit-media).
+If you plan to distribute your version of the package, please make sure you pay respect to both [Typst packages guidelines](https://github.com/typst/packages/blob/main/docs/README.md) and [École polytechnique corporate identity](https://www.polytechnique.edu/presse/kit-media).

 ## Pushing to Typst packages